AbhishekMallaiah001/CS682/README.md

-The README, for 1st Requirement.
+The README, For the 1st Requirement.

 STEP1: Download the PVI data for last 30 days.

-STEP2: Find the location based on the Zipcode provided by USER, if the user does not procide any Zipcode then consider the Location to where the system IP belogs.
+STEP2: Find the location based on the Zipcode provided by USER, if the user does not provide any Zipcode then consider the Location to where the system IP belogs.

-STEP3: Calculate the avg for 7 days, 14dya and 30 days data .
+STEP3: Calculate the avg for 7 days, 14 dyas and 30 days data .

-and print the Following data on the Shell
+Print the Following data on the Shell as 7 days avg, 14 days avg and 30 days avg

 City name, county name, state name
 PVI